kaizzalainangeles/RecimeChallenge/README.md

 ## Overview

 ReciMeChallenge is a feature-rich iOS application that allows users to browse, search, and create cooking recipes.
 The app provides an intuitive interface for viewing recipe details including title, description, servings, ingredients, cooking instructions, and dietary attributes.

-Initially built to meet basic requirements of browsing mock recipe data from a local JSON file, the app has been enhanced with additional features like recipe creation, image support, persistent storage with Core Data, toast notifications, concurrency handling, and modern UI management.
+### Beyond The Requirements

+While the initial challenge requirements only specified implementing a recipe browsing and searching application using mock API data, this implementation goes beyond by adding:

+- Recipe creation functionality
+- Image support for recipes
+- Persistent storage using Core Data
+- Toast notifications for user feedback
+- Modern concurrency handling with async/await
+- Data validation and sanitization

 ## Features